elpbatista/falkland-bycatch-riskscape/README.md

 See `docs/authentication.md` for details.

-## Publishing Status
+## Project Status

-This repository is mid-refactor for public release.
-The current checklist is in `docs/publishing_checklist.md`.
-The visualization scripts are functional but will need a careful second-pass refactor after the release-critical cleanup.
+This is the first public workflow release.
+The repository is usable as a documented Falkland Islands case study and as a template for related riskscape modeling projects.
+Some internals, especially visualization utilities and a few provider download paths, are intentionally left for post-release refactoring.
+Current maintenance notes are tracked in `docs/publishing_checklist.md`.

 ## Citation